-The annual audit will be completed and forwarded to the County Superintendent of Schools, the State Controller, and to the CDE by the 15th of December of each year.
-The RS6 Principal, along with the audit committee, will review any audit exceptions or deficiencies and report to the Board of the Charter School with recommendations on how to resolve them.
-The Board of the

-Charter School will submit a report to the County describing how the exceptions and deficiencies have been or will be resolved along with an anticipated timeline for the same.
-The Board and Principal of the Charter School will work with the County to ensure all audit exceptions and deficiencies are resolved to the satisfaction of the County along with an anticipated timeline for the same.
+The annual audit will be completed and forwarded to the District, the County Superintendent of Schools, the State Controller, and to the CDE by the 15th of December of each year.
+The audit committee will review any audit exceptions or deficiencies and report to the Business Committee of the Board of the Charter School with recommendations on how to resolve them.
+The RSED Business Committee will then approve the audit.
+The Board of the Charter School will submit a report to SCCOE describing how the exceptions and deficiencies have been or will be resolved along with an anticipated timeline for the same.
+The Board and Principal of the Charter School will work with the SCCOE to ensure all audit exceptions and deficiencies are resolved to the satisfaction of the SCCOE along with an anticipated timeline for the same.
 Audit appeals or requests for summary review shall be submitted to the Education Audit Appeals Panel ("EAAP") in accordance with applicable law.